Anita Shapira: Research

 Shapira's research focuses on the political, cultural, social, intellectual and military history of the Jewish community in Palestine (the Yishuv) and Israel.

 Shapira's last book, Ben-Gurion: Father of Modern Israel, strives to get to the core of the complex man who would become the face of the new Jewish nation.
 Shapira tells the Ben-Gurion story anew, focusing especially on the period after 1948, during the first years of statehood.
-She provides fascinating and original insights into Ben-Gurion personal qualities and those that defined his political leadership.
+She provides fascinating and original insights into Ben-Gurion's personal qualities and those that defined his political leadership.

 Her first book, based on her doctoral dissertation, Hama’avak Hanihzav: Avoda Ivrit 1929-1939 (The Futile Struggle: Hebrew Work 1929-1939), deals with the social and political history of the Yishuv in the 1920s and 1930s, including the controversies on policy towards the Arab population and the conflicts between left and right on the means for achieving Zionist goals.

 Her second book, Berl: The Biography of a Socialist Zionist, Berl Katznelson, 1887-1944, was widely acclaimed by the general reading public as well as in academia and was published in Hebrew in eight editions.
-Focusing on a major figure in the Labor Zionist movement, this book portrays the history, society and culture of the Yishuv from the Second Aliyah to the end of World War II.
+Focusing on a major figure in the Labor Zionist movement, this book portrays the history, society, and culture of the Yishuv from the Second Aliyah to the end of World War II.